ClojureBridgeLondon/organise-clojurebridge-london/README.md

 A teacher training evening should be run approximately two weeks before the event, to ensure the teachers and assistants have enough time to prepare and are fully aware of their obligations.

+This event covers the code of conduct, default development tool use, review of the curriculum and the [ClojureBridge Teaching Guide](https://github.com/ClojureBridge/curriculum/blob/gh-pages/TEACHING.md)

 # ClojureBridge Event

 The event is comprised of an Install party on the Friday evening and the Workshop all day Saturday (see the example meetup.com events for suggested timings)